-You may be eligible to take advantage of the IRS Volunteer Return Preparation Program (VRPP).
+For help, visit any of the district offices (www.in.gov/dor/3390.htm) or take advantage of the IRS Volunteer Return Preparation Program (VRPP).
 This program offers free tax return help to low income, elderly and special needs individuals.
 Volunteers will fill out federal and state forms for those who qualify.
 Call the IRS at 1-800-829-1040 to find the nearest VRPP location.
 Be sure to take your W-2s, 1099s and a copy of last year's state and federal tax returns.
+If you are going to a district office, also take a copy of your completed federal tax return.